-A few weeks ago, I met up with one of my close homegirls who I hadn’t seen in a while.
+A few weeks ago, I met up with one of my close homegirls I hadn’t seen in a while.
 As a single, professional Black woman living in a large city with a dreadful dating scene, she often has more than her fair share of horror stories to dish with me.
-We’ve been having these discussions for years, and every time I ask her what is the top quality she’s seeking in a man, she’s been routinely providing the same answer every single instance: sparks.
+We’ve been having these discussions for years, and every time I ask her what the top quality she’s seeking in a man is, she’s routinely provides the same answer: sparks.

 When my friend used to tell me that when we were younger, I couldn’t co-sign her desires fast enough.
-But this weekend I had a moment of clarity that made me question my unwavering support of her relationship worldview.
-My epiphany came after spending damn near the entire time binge-watching Season two of Aziz Ansari’s brilliant Netflix series, Master of None.
-As a man who’s pretty much anti-romcom or anything that feels like it, I must admit that one of the most compelling story lines of the entire season was the sexual-tension-laced-friendship between Dev (Ansari) and his Italian crush Francesca (Alessandra Mastronardi).
+But over the weekend I had a moment of clarity that made me question my unwavering support of her relationship worldview.
+My epiphany came after spending damn near the entire time binge-watching Season Two of Aziz Ansari’s brilliant Netflix series, Master of None.
+As a man who’s pretty much anti-rom-com or anything that feels like it, I must admit that one of the most compelling story lines of the season was the sexual-tension-laced-friendship between Dev (Ansari) and his Italian crush, Francesca (Alessandra Mastronardi).

-While we never see the exact moment they first meet, you can tell that their connection was organic and far more piercing than either expected it to be.
+Although we never see the moment they first meet, you can tell that their connection was organic and far more piercing than either expected it to be.
 Although she was engaged throughout the course of their friendship, their bond was clearly undeniable.
 Both tried their damnedest to avoid developing feelings for one another.
-After Dev finally reveals that he wants to be more than friends and she pretty much shuts him down, he had a conversation with his best friend Arnold (Eric Wareheim) that was harsh, but offered an incredibly profound insight: “Your relationship probably wasn’t gonna be this magical fantasy that’s in your head.
+After Dev finally reveals that he wants to be more than friends and she pretty much shuts him down, he had a conversation with his best friend, Arnold (Eric Wareheim), that was harsh but offered an incredibly profound insight: “Your relationship probably wasn’t gonna be this magical fantasy that’s in your head.
 It’s probably gonna be a sh*t show.”

 Lincoln Anthony Blades is the lead anchor for the All Things Being Equal Network.
-He can be reached HERE on Twitter and HERE on Facebook.
+He can be reached HERE on Twitter.